Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-Let us denote for a moment our candidate bimodule by $N'(\tau_E)$, and the bimodule $N(\tau_E)$ will be the one which corresponds to the Heegaard diagram on the Figure \ref{fig:heeg_diag_dehn_twist}.
+\begin{computation}[$N(\tau_E)$] Let us denote for a moment our candidate bimodule from Figure~\ref{fig:E_bimodule} by $N'(\tau_E)$, and the bimodule $N(\tau_E)$ will be the one which corresponds to the Heegaard diagram in Figure~\ref{fig:heeg_diag_dehn_twist}.
 Thus we want to prove that $N'(\tau_E)\simeq N(\tau_E)$.
 There are two ways to do it.
-One is to use directly definition of $A_\infty$ actions via pseudo-holomorphic curves.
-In the genus 1 case such computations were done in \cite[Section 10.2]{LOT-bim}, and it is possible to generalize them to compute $N(\tau_E)$.
-However, it is more difficult to do this for $N(\tau_C^{-1})$, which is the next computation.
+One is to use directly the definition of $A_\infty$ actions via pseudo-holomorphic curves.
+In the genus one case such computations were done in~\cite[Section~10.2]{LOT-bim}, and it is possible to generalize them to compute $N(\tau_E)$.
+However, it is more difficult to do this for $N(\tau_C^{-1})$, which is our next computation.
 Thus we choose another approach, which we will also use to compute $N(\tau_C^{-1})$.

-Before proceeding to the proof, let us describe the necessary background material.
+Before proceeding to the proof of $N'(\tau_E)\simeq N(\tau_E)$, let us describe the necessary background material.